Three mountain problem

 The Three Mountains Task was a task developed by Jean Piaget, a developmental psychologist from Switzerland.
 Piaget came up with a theory for developmental psychology based on cognitive development.
 Cognitive development, according to his theory, took place in four stages.
-These four stages were classified as the sensorimotor, preoperational, concrete operational and formal operational stages.
+These four stages were clasal and formal operational stages.
 The Three Mountain Problem was devised by Piaget to test whether a child's thinking was egocentric, which was also a helpful indicator of whether the child was in the preoperational stage or the concrete operational stage of cognitive development.

 Methods

 Piaget's aim in the Three Mountain Problem was to investigate egocentrism in children's thinking.
 The original setup for the task was:

 The child who is seated at a table where a model of three mountains is presented in front.
 The mountains were of different sizes, and they had different identifiers (one mountain had snow; one had a red cross on top; one had a hut on top).
 The child was allowed to do a 360 surveillance of the model.
 Upon having a good look at the model, a doll is placed at different vantage points relative to the child, and the child is shown 10 photographs.
 The child is to select which of the 10 photographs best reflects the doll's view.
 Children of different ages were tested using this task to determine the age at which children begin to 'decenter,' or take the perspective of others.